PierAlbertoPierini/ChildCareManagementSystem/README.md

 # Child Care Management System

+⭐ If you like this project, please consider giving it a star!
+It lets me know you're interested and motivates me to keep improving it in my free time.

 > [!WARNING] Local Use Only
 >
 > This repository contains scripts for installing the application in a Docker container.
 These scripts are intended for **local development and testing purposes only**.
 They have not been secured or optimized for production environments.